Environmentally friendly green bonds' growth spurt pauses

 Corporate issuance of green bonds, especially by non-financial borrowers, has moderated in 2015, according to Moody's Investor Service.
 Only a handful of companies are doing green deals, while corporations accounted for a third of such volumes last year.

-Deals this year have also been smaller on average, but they included a doubly oversubscribed 1-billion-euro offering from Dutch electricity group TenneT.
+Deals this year have also been smaller on average, but they included a doubly oversubscribed 1-billion-euro offering from Dutch electricity group TenneT (IPO-TTH.AS).

 Green bonds' total returns have fallen 0.60 percent year to date, according to a Bank of America index.